Corby Kummer, Contributing Editor at Boston Magazine

 Michael Serpa’s seafood eatery steps up the Back Bay’s dining game.

 Matt Jennings’s buzzy new downtown restaurant has ambition to spare.
-Now all it needs is a little more focus.

 With a new Italian menu and an overhauled space, a Jamaica Plain stalwart becomes a neighborhood favorite yet again.